dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 outlines, it seems that Satoshi was unaware of b-money while coming up with the core design of Bitcoin.
-As Wei Dai wrote [in a response](https://www.lesswrong.com/posts/ijr8rsyvJci2edxot/making-money-with-bitcoin#hbEu9ue9eymNzaF2J) to a LessWrong article: \"my understanding is that the creator of Bitcoin
+As Wei Dai wrote [in a response](https://www.lesswrong.com/posts/ijr8rsyvJci2edxot/making-money-with-bitcoin#hbEu9ue9eymNzaF2J) to a LessWrong article: "my understanding is that the creator of Bitcoin
 \[\...\] didn\'t even read my article before reinventing the idea himself.
 He learned about it afterward and credited me in his paper.
-So my connection with the project is quite limited.\" In 2013, Adam Back [commented on this](https://www.gwern.net/docs/www/bitcointalk.org/04fae2d16e18c40dafc07e98795313c10e6865ae.html#msg1873483), mentioning that he introduced Satoshi to Wei Dai\'s b-money after
+So my connection with the project is quite limited."
+In 2013, Adam Back [commented on this](https://www.gwern.net/docs/www/bitcointalk.org/04fae2d16e18c40dafc07e98795313c10e6865ae.html#msg1873483), mentioning that he introduced Satoshi to Wei Dai\'s b-money after